bonsairobo/MyNixOs/README.md

 For gaming, Steam is installed and the `.desktop` file is modified to force using NVIDIA PRIME offloading.

-# GUIs you might be missing

-There is no graphical login.
-A `sway` session will be started automatically when logging in on TTY1.

-Network Manager and `nmcli` are used for networking.

-PipeWire is used for audio, and output devices are configured with `pamixer`.

 # Installation

 ```sh
 nixos-rebuild switch --flake github:bonsairobo/MyNixOs
 ```

+# Subsystems

+## Login

+There is no graphical login.
+A `sway` session will be started automatically when logging in on TTY1.

+## Networking

+Network Manager and `nmcli` are used for networking.

+## Audio

+PipeWire + PulseAudio are used for audio, and output devices are configured with `pavucontrol`.

 # Compatibility